Superuser666-Sigil/SigilDERG-Lambda-Package/eval_setup_readme.md

 # HumanEval-Rust Evaluation Setup Script

 This evaluation harness (`eval_setup.sh` and supporting modules) provides a complete setup and execution pipeline for running the **HumanEval-Rust** benchmark on the SigilDERG Rust QLoRA model and its base model.
 It's designed as a **reproducible, H100-targeted evaluation pipeline** that Lambda (or any reviewer) can run end-to-end and get directly comparable results.

+## Rule Zero: The Guiding Principle

+This evaluation package implements the **Rule Zero** approach:

+> **"If an output cannot explain itself, it has no trust."**

+Every aspect of this pipeline is designed for verifiability:

+- **Auditable results**: Complete metadata capture for reproduction
+- **Verifiable outputs**: Compilation + tests + clippy checks
+- **Reproducible process**: Version-pinned dependencies and seeded RNG
+- **Transparent execution**: All logic visible in bash and Python scripts

+For details on how Rule Zero applies across the SigilDERG ecosystem, see [Rule Zero Approach](docs/RULE_ZERO_APPROACH.md).

 ## Script Structure